 I went to Ikea today for a frame.
 I actually hate Ikea because walking around in there just makes me feel lost and confused.
 Sort of like a sneak preview of every day of my life in 40 years.
 But that have nice looking cheap frames, so whatever.
+Soon this frame will hold a print of this blog post and will be up at this show.

 But it doesn't pay, so I still need a job.
 And actually this makes finding a job harder because now I'll have to give this up if I find a something that's 9-5.
 But whatever, I really like being on the other side of the classroom and I'm TA'ing for Stephen Slappe, who is totally rad.